ENDrain/cu-numbers/INTRODUCTION.md

 ҂р҃|100 000
 ҂҂а҃|1 000 000

-## 4. Number building: multiple styles
+## 4. Number building: various styles
-There are multiple styles of building Cyrillic numbers with values `x > 999`.
+There are various styles of building Cyrillic numbers with values `x > 999`.

 ## 4.1.
 "Plain" style
 In "plain" style, "thousand" signs are prepended to each numeral in higher registries, so that only the numeral following is multiplied.